t0t0/docker-phoronix/README.md

 ![alt text](img/docker-phoronix.png "Menu")

-After you exit from this menu, the docker-bench container will be automatically removed.
+After you exit from this menu, the docker-phoronix container will be automatically removed.